fluxnetart/fluxnetart.github.io/_posts/2025-04-28-ecoinformatics-lecture.md

 ---
 layout: post
-title: Sharing a new perspective on ecosystem data at Northern Arizona University
+title: Sharing a new perspective on ecosystem data
-excerpt: In April 2025, Artist Julia Oldham was invited to give a talk in the Ecoinformatice Lecture series at Northern Arizona University.
+excerpt: In April 2025, artist Julia Oldham was invited to give a talk in the Ecoinformatice Lecture series at Northern Arizona University.
 categories: news
 ---